frnmst/automated-tasks/docs/scripts.rst

 1. Create a new virtual environment as explained in `this post <https://gitlab.com/frnmst/frnmst.gitlab.io/blob/master/_posts/2019-11-10-running-python-scripts-with-different-package-versions.md>`_, and call it ``archive_invoice_files``
-2. within the virtual environment Install the listed python dependencies with ``pip3``.
-3. optionally run common command 1
+2. optionally run common command 1

-.. important:: To be able to install pycups, `CUPS <https://www.cups.org/>`_ must be already installed.

-.. important:: To be able to use WeasyPrint, you must install `CUPS <https://www.cups.org/>`_ must be already installed.
+.. important:: To be able to install pycups and to use WeasyPrint, `CUPS <https://www.cups.org/>`_ must be already installed.

 .. warning:: If an error similar to this is raised: ``UserWarning: FontConfig: No fonts configured.
 Expect ugly output.``, install a font such as `DejaVu <https://dejavu-fonts.github.io/>`_.